-If you meet the criteria for accessing specialty mental health services, the following services are available to you based on your need.
+If you meet the medical necessity criteria for specialty mental health services, the following services are available to you based on your need.
 Your provider will work with you to decide which services will work best for you.

 Mental Health Services